w3f/polkadot-wiki/docs/learn/how-to/create-account-subkey.md

 Account ID: 0xd6a3105d6768e956e9e5d41050ac29843f98561410d3a47f9dd5b3b227ab8746
 SS58 Address: 5Gv8YYFu8H1btvmrJy9FjjAWfb99wrhV3uhPFoNEr918utyR

-This is your new account!
+This is your new account.
 Make sure to [save your 12-word mnemonic phrase safely](store-mnemonic-safely.md).
 For more Subkey commands, please refer to [this guide](https://docs.substrate.io/reference/command-line-tools/subkey/).

 * * *